-The biggest benefit is an introduction to the APS in a genuinely caring and supportive environment.
-Our program has high retention rates, with a high percentage of our graduates still employed many years after they have completed their graduate year.
-This is because the Department offers you excellent work/life balance and a diverse and exciting work culture.
+Our Graduate Programme offers you numerous benefits, the biggest being an introduction to the APS in a genuinely caring and supportive environment.
+Our programme has a good retention rate, with a high percentage of our graduates still employed many years after they have completed their graduate year.
+This is because the Department offers you interesting work, excellent work/life balance and a diverse and exciting work culture.

-The program consists of a number of key components, including:
+The programme consists of a number of key components, including:

-- An innovative, dynamic and supportive workplace which deals with some of the most contentious environmental and water related issues in Australia today.
+- An innovative, dynamic and supportive workplace which deals with some of the most cutting edge environmental and water related issues in Australia today.

-- A professional learning and development program including $1000 towards individual development.
+- A professional learning and development programme including $1000 towards individual development.

-- One on one mentoring from executive and senior executive staff and a supportive and comfortable atmosphere in which to develop your personal and professional skills.
+- One on one mentoring from executive and senior executive staff and a supportive environment in which to develop your personal and professional skills.

-- Flexible working arrangements and excellent conditions in a department which values a work-life balance.
+- Excellent conditions in a department which values a work-life balance.

-- The possibility of plan and implementing a number of small field trips, providing you with the opportunity to experience the department's policies and programs at ground level.
+- The possibility of site visits during rotation, providing you with the opportunity to experience the Department's policies and programmes at ground level.